lonemohsin33/CarMatchAI/Readme.md

 I would make a seprate file to keep all same functioning API's so that  i wont need to use them in code directly.
 I would also introduce filters in the app if user wants to filter on a particular aspect like rating>3 or milage > 20 ans so on

+### just run docker compose build to run this project locally.
+command: `sudo docker compose up --build`   --- sudo if you need to have admin permissions. else `docker compose up --build`